Overview

 The World Vision Forum brought together key WV staff and representatives from organizations like UNICEF, Save the Children and GULL among others.
 The purpose was to clarify the role community-based NGOs can plan in contributing to recognized and measurable learning outcomes and to explore partnering arrangements that might enable World Vision and other NGOs to achieve advances – especially in the most remote ‘hard to reach’ communities - globally.
 The Forum also considered ways of building the capacity of communities in order to strengthen outcomes.
 The challenge for interested stakeholders was to clarify just what role community-based NGOs could play in contributing to quality education and recognized and measurable results.
 Further, to explore how stakeholders might best partner with one another to minimize redundancies across the collective organizational effort.

 In order to improve educational opportunities for an estimated one billion children in hard to reach areas, World Vision is establishing a number of strategic partnerships and will take the lead on life skills development.
-In support of this, the formation of WV-GULL has enabled World Vision to internalize the GULL system so that all the communities it serves in almost 100 countries can be introduced to action learning.
 The over-arching objective is to build the capacity and self-reliance of communities and to enable volunteer community educators and others in fields such as healthcare to professionalize their work and attain recognized qualifications.

 (Right) Forum participants 2 June 11